awslabs/multi-model-server/README.md

 ```
 This will setup a local host serving resnet-18 model and vgg16 model on the same port.

-## Define custom processing:
+## Define custom service:
-By passing `process` argument, you can specify your own custom processing.
+By passing `service` argument, you can specify your own custom service.
 All customized service class should be inherited from MXNetBaseService:
 ```python
    class MXNetBaseService(SingleNodeService):
       def __init__(self, path, synset=None, ctx=mx.cpu())